GFDRR/CCDR-tools/_sources/docs/intro-risk.md

 ### Lower and Upper bounds
 Due to requests from regional teams, a refined calculation of the integral for probabilistic EAI and EAE includes:

-- **EAI Lower Bound (EAI_LB)**: calculated as the sum of the area of recangles built below the exceedance probability curve
+- **EAI Lower Bound (EAI_LB)**: calculated as the sum of the area of rectangles built below the exceedance probability curve
-- **EAI Upper Bound (EAI_UB)**: calculated as the sum of the area of recangles built above the exceedance probability curve
+- **EAI Upper Bound (EAI_UB)**: calculated as the sum of the area of rectangles built above the exceedance probability curve
 - **EAI**: mean between lower and upper bound

 ```{figure} images/lowerupper.png